statTarget/statTarget2/README.md

 > RGTK2 is a binding for R to the GTK2 library and dependent libraries, and a multi-platform package for creating graphical user interfaces.
 If you have any problems about RGTK2 installation, see the related installation information for R and GTK on Windows/Mac OS at https://gist.github.com/sebkopf/9405675.

+> How to install the GTK+ manually.
+      1. Download the GTK+ from  the web address https://iso.mirrors.ustc.edu.cn/gnome/binaries/win64/gtk+/2.22/gtk+-bundle_2.22.1-20101229_win64.zip.
+      2. build the new concent (gtk\x64) of RGtk2 in R Library，example:   D:\Program Files\R\R-4.0.3\library\RGtk2\gtk\x64
+      3. Copy the GTK+ zipfile into the x64 files and unzip it.

 > We recommend the R 3.3.0 and RGtk2 2.20.31 for mac OS paltform. `The R 3.3.0 and RGtk2 2.20.31 sailed through the test.` If you have multiple versions of R framework installed, RSwitch  - a small GUI that allows you to switch between R versions quickly.
 Download it from https://r.research.att.com